 Many of the most passionate 4×4 drivers swear by the Mickey Thompson brand.
-Made in Stow, Ohio, this is an American made and American born brand, but we didn’t highlight it as one of the major brands because they’re not a major tire company.
+Made in Stow, Ohio, this is an American-made and American-born brand, but we didn’t highlight it as one of the major brands because they’re not a major tire company.
 The brand rakes in an estimated $27.7 million every year.
 Compare that with Hoosier, another race tire brand, they bring in an estimated $65.7 million annually.

 In particular, if you wanted a great choice from the Mickey Thompson brand, we would recommend the Baja Series.
 The performance and handling of the tires won’t disappoint.
 The aggressive style that Mickey Thompson has become known for is also present.

 We could not find anything on it related to the DOT codes, but because of it being a race tire and off-roading tire, they’re not required to post this information.
-Still, they remain a great American made brand now also owned under Goodyear.
+Still, they remain a great American-made brand now also owned under Goodyear.

-With that acquisition in mind, we don’t necessarily know what brands under Cooper Tire that Goodyear plans to keep.
+With that acquisition in mind, we don’t necessarily know what brands Cooper Tire and Goodyear plans to keep.
 Because of its smaller size, we could see this one being merged into another one like Dick Cepek.
 In fact, we saw this on their website where the Dick Cepek brand now redirects you to Mickey Thompson’s page.

-While being known as an American made company, we would advise caution because there are rumors of some of the tires being made in China.
+While being known as an American-made company, we would advise caution because there are rumors of some of the tires being made in China.
 For example, the 245/45ZR20 Mickey Thompson Street Comp tires are believed to have possibly been made in China.
 This Chinese manufacturing may happen through the facilities that Cooper Tires own there in Hangzhou.

 Again, we don’t know this for sure and have only heard a rumor that may or may not be true.
 We don’t want anyone feeling disappointed later, however, if they learned that it was made in China.

-Some of the great American made Mickey Thompson tires include:
+Some of the great American-made Mickey Thompson tires include: